-In 2017, residents completed approximately 79 hours of community service work while in placement at the Juvenile Justice Center.
+In 2018, residents completed approximately 13 hours of community service work while in placement at the Juvenile Justice Center.
 Residents also completed community service work for restitution as a means to provide restitution to victims who would otherwise not receive payment.

-- 2013 110 hours of community service work completed - 2014 428 hours of community service work completed - 2015 146 hours of community service work completed - 2016 180 hours of community service work completed - 2017 79 hours of community service work completed
+• 2013 110 hours of community service work completed • 2014 428 hours of community service work completed • 2015 146 hours of community service work completed • 2016 180 hours of community service work completed • 2017 79 hours of community service work completed • 2018 13 hours of community service work completed